General hours today

 History

-Coolangatta is also in close proximity to championship golf links, sky diving, local rugby league, rugby union, AFL and soccer clubs, the famous Coolangatta Beach, a sportsman’s paradise offering world class bowling greens.
+Coolangatta is also near championship golf links, sky diving, local rugby league, rugby union, AFL, and soccer clubs, and the famous Coolangatta Beach, a surfers paradise.

-Coolangatta’s close proximity to the Gold Coast Airport (5 minutes drive) has made it irresistible to tourists in an un rivalled sub tropical climate with an average year round temperature of 25 degrees celsius and around 287 days of sunshine each year.
+Coolangatta’s proximity to the Gold Coast Airport (5 minutes drive) has made it irresistible to tourists in an unrivaled sub-tropical climate with an average year-round temperature of 25 degrees Celsius and around 287 days of sunshine each year.

-The Coolangatta Hotel was first built in 1910 and opened its doors in 1911 for proprietors Ada Tighe and quickly became a meeting place for all Tweed Shire locals.
+The Coolangatta Hotel was first built in 1910 and opened its doors in 1911 for proprietor Ada Tighe and quickly became a meeting place for all Tweed Shire locals.
 It was first named the Hotel Tweed but was promptly changed to The Hotel Coolangatta.
-Additions to the buildings structure were made in 1913, adding some 58 overnight rooms.
+Additions to the building structure were made in 1913, adding some 58 overnight rooms.

-On June the 1st 1930, a memorable fire engulfed the Hotel Coolangatta resulting in the total destruction of the Hotel and two adjacent buildings.
+On June the 1st 1930, a memorable fire engulfed the Hotel Coolangatta destroying the Hotel and two adjacent buildings.
 In 1930, the Hotel Coolangatta was rebuilt on the original site in Marine Parade.
-The construction provided much needed work for the locals in the midst of a worsening depression.
+The construction provided much-needed work for the locals amid a worsening depression.
 The new licensee, Jack Ajax, reopened the doors in 1931.

-The Hotel soon became a half way point for travellers and tourists alike.
+The Hotel soon became a halfway point for travelers and tourists alike.
 After the depression, families would come from everywhere and stay from 4 to 12 weeks at a time.
 The beer garden was a great meeting place for families.

-In the April of 1983, another spectacular fire engulfed the now known Coolangatta Hotel.
+In April of 1983, another spectacular fire engulfed the now-known Coolangatta Hotel.
 This fire happened in the early hours of the morning and took locals by surprise as the drama unfolded before them.
-Over $100,000 damage was caused and a former barman was charged with arson.
-The new structure was then developed as stage 1 of a two part construction process.
+Over $100,000 in damage was caused and a former barman was charged with arson.
+The new structure was then developed as stage 1 of a two-part construction process.
 The formerly known ‘Witan Building’ know known as ‘Showcase on the Beach’ was finished in 1988.

-The Cooly Beach Culture consists of good times, a laid back atmosphere, great live entertainment encompassed with great views of the Pacific Ocean, including the famous break at Snapper Rocks.
-It has been a long summer tradition at the Coolangatta Hotel to spend your day at the beach and then crossing the road for a cold beer and watch the sun set.
-The Coolangatta Hotel has also maintained its strong local heritage and roots to the local sporting, business and greater community.
+The Cooly Beach Culture consists of good times, a laid-back atmosphere, and great live entertainment encompassed with great views of the Pacific Ocean, including the famous break at Snapper Rocks.
+It has been a long summer tradition at the Coolangatta Hotel to spend your day at the beach and then cross the road for a cold beer and watch the sunset.
+The Coolangatta Hotel has also maintained its strong local heritage and roots in the local sporting, business, and the greater community.